animation

 The Capheads

-Many years ago, Carl Baker and I had a few too many beers.
+Many years ago, a friend, Carl Baker and I had a few too many beers.

 An idea was born.